AdrianPardo99/wardriving_for_self/README.md

 # TODO

-* Add Metabase and first configuration for add a scoreboard (BI Analysis)
+* Add Metabase first configuration for add a scoreboard (BI Analysis)
 * Fix Swagger output for access to that endpoint
 * Add more mechanism for the conquest